penske-media-corp/pmc-larva/packages/larva-scripts/README.md

 ## Overview of Functionality

-This package provides a single binary, `larva`, that provide a layer of abstraction around CLI commands from various tools, and points to a default configuration for each.
-The configurations are stored in separate package so as to be available to other projects that have their own builds steps and are not using Larva.
+This operates by way of a single binary, `larva`, and provides a layer of abstraction around CLI commands from various tools.
+The `larva` binary will point to a default configuration for each command and run its package's associated binary (e.g. `eslint` or `gulp`).
+The configurations are stored in separate package so as to be available to projects not using Larva.

 For example, when the below scripts are present in a consuming projects package.json, the following would happen for `npm run dev:scss` (with the `scripts` value: `larva dev-scss` )in this package:
 1. In `bin/larva.js`, get arguments from CLI and pass to `spawnScript`